 eMatrix (also known as sublative rejuvenation) is a third “lighter” skin resurfacing option when compared to the Ultrapulse CO2 laser.
 By using radio frequency instead of light, this treatment is ideal for those who have scars and wrinkles but do not need that deep tissue stimulation of a Fractional CO2 laser like the Ultrapulse.
 There are minimal visual wounds and downtime with eMatrix skin resurfacing.
 Learn more about how Spectrum Dermatology uses eMatrix to lightly resurface skin.

 – Susan, Actual Patient*

 The goal is to improve the appearance by giving a smoother, tighter, and more even-toned complexion.
 If necessary, specific areas can be retreated, as skin continues to improve for up to 12 months after the procedure.
 Genetics, sun exposure, diet, and smoking also influence the degree and duration of improvement.
 As always, we recommend the daily use of sunblock and a skin care program to prolong the results of laser resurfacing.
-Laser resurfacing can also work beautifully in conjunction with other cosmetic procedures such as fillers, Botox®, and blepharoplasty (eyelid surgery).
+Laser resurfacing can also work beautifully in conjunction with other cosmetic procedures such as dermal fillers, Botox, and more.

 Spectrum Dermatology provides expertise, knowledge and passion to medical, surgical and laser dermatology.
 Our experience and reputation make Spectrum Dermatology one of the most sought-after dermatologist in the Scottsdale and Phoenix area.
 For more information or to set up an appointment please contact us at (480) 948-8400.